 §302D-13 Start-up and conversion charter schools; establishment. (a) New start-up and conversion charter schools may be established pursuant to this section.

-(b) Any community, department school, school community council, group of teachers, group of teachers and administrators, or nonprofit organization may submit a letter of intent to an authorizer to form a charter school and establish an applicant governing board.
-An applicant governing board may develop a charter application pursuant to this section; provided that:
+(b) Any community, department school, school community council, group of teachers, group of teachers and administrators, or nonprofit organization may establish an applicant governing board and develop a charter application pursuant to this section; provided that:

 (1) An applicant governing board established by a community may develop a charter application for a start-up charter school;